SDUZhangWei/zhangwei2/_pages/about.md

 EMAIL: sduzhangwei@sdu.edu.cn

-## News
+## News:

+- I am selected into the Young Scholars Future Program of Shandong University in 2022
+- I will give an invited talk "Reducing backup overhead for intermittent computing" on [MCS@ESWEEK 2022](https://msc-esweek.github.io/program.html).
-- Our work was supported by the 2025 CCF-Huawei Populus Grove Fund.
+- Our work got supported by "CCF-Huawei Populus Grove Fund" in 2022
+- Our work got supported by Shandong Provincial Natural Science Foundation
-- Our work was supported by a subproject of a Key Program of the National Natural Science Foundation of China (NSFC).
+- Our work got supported by the National Natural Science Foundation of China (NSFC) Young Scholar Program
-- Our work was supported by the NSFC Young Scientists Fund (Category C).
+- Our work got supported by a sub-project of the NSFC Key Project
-- Our work was supported by the 2022 CCF-Huawei Populus Grove Fund.
+- Our work got supported by "CCF-Huawei Populus Grove Fund" in 2025
-- Our work was supported by the Shandong Provincial Natural Science Foundation.

 ## Recent Publications: